astronomer/airflow-guides/guides/airflow-openlineage.md

 The following terms are used frequently when discussing data lineage and OpenLineage in particular.
 We define them here specifically in the context of using OpenLineage with Airflow.

 - **Integration:** A means of gathering lineage data from a source system (e.g. a scheduler or data platform).
 For example, the OpenLineage Airflow integration allows lineage data to be collected from Airflow DAGs.
 Existing integrations automatically gather lineage data from the source system every time a job runs, preparing and transmitting OpenLineage events to a lineage backend.
 A full list of OpenLineage integrations can be found [here](https://openlineage.io/integration).
 - **Extractor:** An extractor is a module that gathers lineage metadata from a specific hook or operator.
-For example, in the openlineage-airflow package, extractors exist for the `PostgresOperator` and `SnowflakeOperator`, meaning that if `openlineage-airflow` is installed and running in your Airflow environment, lineage data will be generated automatically from those operators when your DAG runs.
+For example, in the `openlineage-airflow` package, extractors exist for the `PostgresOperator` and `SnowflakeOperator`, meaning that if `openlineage-airflow` is installed and running in your Airflow environment, lineage data will be generated automatically from those operators when your DAG runs.
 An extractor must exist for a specific operator to get lineage data from it.
 - **Job:** A process which consumes or produces datasets.
 Jobs can be viewed on your lineage graph.
 In the context of the Airflow integration, an OpenLineage job corresponds to a task in your DAG.
 Note that only tasks that come from operators with extractors will have input and output metadata; other tasks in your DAG will show as orphaned on the lineage graph.
 - **Dataset:** A representation of a set of data in your lineage data and graph.
 For example, it might correspond to a table in your database or a set of data you run a Great Expectations check on.
 Typically a dataset is registered as part of your lineage data when a job writing to the dataset is completed (e.g. data is inserted into a table).
 - **Run:** An instance of a job where lineage data is generated.
-In the context of the Airflow integration, an OpenLineage run will be generated with each DAG run.
+In the context of the Airflow integration, an OpenLineage run will be generated with each DAG Run.
 - **Facet:** A piece of lineage metadata about a job, dataset, or run (e.g. you might hear “job facet”).

 ## Why OpenLineage with Airflow?